Illegal drug trade in the Indian Ocean region

-Drug smuggling is an issue that is gaining international attention, particularly in the Indian Ocean region.
+Illicit drug trafficking in the West Indian Ocean (WIO) has increasingly become a major security concern for many States in the region, and is gaining international attention.
 The Indian Ocean borders 24 states, and accounts for a third of the world’s ocean area.
-Previously, other challenges, such as Somali piracy, have been at the forefront of international action.
+Until recently, other challenges, such as piracy off the coast of Somalia, has been at the forefront of international action.
 However, the utilisation of the Southern route by drug traffickers, and the consequent issues this has caused, has led to increased focus on how to tackle this issue.

-The Southern Route is becoming increasingly utilised due to a variety of factors.
-Afghanistan has seen increased poppy yields in recent years, which has led to a greater supply of opioids.
-The corruption and lack of inspection that is rife in East African and Southeast Asian ports, has made them increasingly appealing as trans-shipment destinations.
-The Southern Route has also become more attractive due to the disruption along traditional land routes, such as the Northern and Balkan routes, due to wars throughout these countries and an increased law enforcement presence.
-The combination of these elements has encouraged the affected countries to take action against drug traffickers throughout the Indian Ocean.
+The two main producers of heroin for the global market are frequently referred to as the Golden Triangle, including Myanmar, Thailand and Laos, and the Golden Crescent, which includes Afghanistan, Pakistan and Iran.
+Specifically Afghanistan and Pakistan as the two largest heroin and opium producers and exporters via the WIO.
+The three traditional ways of drug trafficking out of Afghanistan are; the Balkan route through Iran and Turkey via Eastern Europe to western and central European markets; the Northern Route via central Asia to Russia; and the Southern Route through Pakistan and across the Indian Ocean to Eastern African States and onward to consumer markets predominantly in Europe, Asia and the US.
+The increased use of the southern route via the WIO may be contributed to many factors, including better law enforcement on land-based routes, and the relatively weak enforcement measures concerning trafficking at sea.

 The international nature of the high seas, means they have limited policing capabilities, which makes the oceans particularly vulnerable to the illicit drug trade.
 Excluding the 12 - 24 nautical miles surrounding each of the littoral states, the oceans are generally not owned by any particular country.
 Except for in their territorial waters, law enforcement ships can do very little in terms of policing unless a vessel is registered to their own country.
 These problems are heightened by a lack of international agreement and cooperation, resulting in an absence of sufficient legal infrastructure to handle the problem.
-This problem has been overcome previously, as laws have been implemented to enable the boarding of ships in relation to other maritime crimes, such as piracy, but this has not yet been effectively implemented in regards to drug smuggling.
+This problem has been overcome previously, as laws have been implemented to enable the boarding of ships in relation to other maritime crimes, such as piracy, but this has not yet been effectively implemented in regards to drug trafficking.
 In practice, this has meant that vessels suspected of trafficking these illegal substances cannot be boarded by law enforcement, and thus face no legal consequences.
 Traffickers have taken advantage of this, and are increasingly capitalising on illicit trade through maritime routes.
 Of the 400 million containers shipped worldwide in 2009, only 2% of these were inspected.